fastify/fastify/docs/Guides/Plugins-Guide.md

 ```
 In the above example, the `parent` variable of the function passed in as the
 second argument of `register` is a copy of the **external Fastify instance**
 that the plugin was registered at.
-This means that we are able to access any
+This means that we can access any
 variables that were injected by preceding plugins in the order of declaration.

 ## ESM support